Response to climate change (initiatives for TCFD)

 We recognize that these are among the key risk factors that could significantly affect our performance and financial position.

-In order to further strengthen risk management and take appropriate measures, the Corporate Planning Department is responsible for major impacts on the economic environment, the Human Resources Department and the General Affairs Department are responsible for major harm to personnel, and the Public Relations & Sustainability Group is responsible for disclosing these to stakeholders in a timely and appropriate manner.
+In order to further strengthen risk management and take appropriate measures, the Corporate Planning Department is responsible for major impacts on the economic environment, the Human Resources Department and the General Affairs Department are responsible for major harm to personnel, and the Sustainability Group is responsible for disclosing these to stakeholders in a timely and appropriate manner.

 Furthermore, the Production and Quality Management Department was established in fiscal 2021 to strengthen risk management for production activities and product quality.